corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/two-phase-finality.md

 * Failure conditions may lead to ledger inconsistency, which is recoverable using a new suite of [finality flow recovery tools and commands]({{< relref "finality-flow-recovery.md" >}}).

-The following diagram illustrates the new protocol:
+The following diagram illustrates the Two Phase Finality protocol:

-{{< figure alt="conventional finality protocol" width=100% zoom="./resources/C4 Finality - Optimized 2Phase Finality.png" >}}
+{{< figure alt="Two Phase Finality Protocol" width=100% zoom="./resources/C4-finality-optimized-two-phase-finality.png" >}}

 The two primary optimizations used within the protocol are:

 * Usage of a *Deferred Acknowledgment* in Phase 1, where the Receiver sends back an explicit `FetchDataFlow.Request.End` acknowledgement to the initiator `SendTransaction` flow.

-  Note that the `ReceiverTransactionFlow` is now passed an optional parameter (`deferredAck` = true) to tell it to not perform any final acknowledging.
+  Note that the `ReceiverTransactionFlow` is now passed an optional parameter (`deferredAck` = true) to instruct it to not perform any final acknowledging.

 * Implementation of an Optimistic Finalization protocol in Phase 2, where a FinalityFlow receiver of a follow-up transaction (with the same peer, and using a transaction derived from the same back chain as a previous unnotarized